 Since the price of the Anycubic i3 Mega has come down roughly a third, the printer is even more interesting.
-If you’re mostly printing PLA and PET, this could be a machine for you.
-The Ultrabase 3D printing bed worked fine for us: When heated, the prints stick to the bed, once cold, you can remove the print without hassle most of the times.
+If you’re mostly printing PLA and PET-G, this could be a machine for you.
+The Ultrabase 3D printing bed worked fine for us: When heated, the prints stick to the bed, once cold, you can remove the print without hassle most of the time.

 The Anycubic i3 Mega comes pre-built with decent instructions and offers some nice features (filament sensor, heated bed, sturdy full metal frame) that are usually to be found in higher-priced machines.
 Careful with the filament sensor, though: We had occasions where it simply didn’t work.

 There’s a new and more expensive version called the Anycubic i3 Mega S. It wants to iron out some minor flaws and also sports an improved extruder.
 We’re still in the process of reviewing this machine.

 Best 3D Printer Review: 2019 Anycubic i3 Mega Review – Best 3D Printer Under $300